Health International offers 3 plans:

 Garnet Evac PLUS – USD250,000 Per Member, Per Annum

-Annual Worldwide Travel Plan suited to the Frequent Traveler
+Annual Worldwide Travel Plan suited to the Frequent Traveller

 (Garnet Evac Plus Plan must be purchased in conjunction with either a Diamond or Emerald Plan.)